 At All Saints’ we aim to excite our children about learning and to give them an appreciation that learning is a life-long process that can make a difference to their lives as children and in the future.
-We endeavour to provide a broad, balanced, rich and vivid curriculum which promotes a love of learning and high standards especially in reading, writing and mathematics.
+We endeavour to provide a broad, balanced, rich and vivid curriculum which promotes a love of learning and high standards.

 Central to our curriculum is an understanding that to be successful children need to learn skills such as; cooperation, friendship, integrity, caring, courage, curiosity, perseverance, flexibility, effort, risk taking problem solving and organisation.
 We try to ensure that every moment is used and encouraged as a learning opportunity whether it is learning a new aspect of mathematics, learning how to perform in front of others, learning how to resolve a friendship difficulty or learning to contribute to a whole school project.

 To find out more about our curriculum, please view our Curriculum Policy.

 Please use the links below to find out more information about what is taught at All Saints:

 At All Saints’ we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
 Further information can be found in the SEN Information Report.

 Further information about what each class is learning can be found in Our Classes.

 Careful records of each child’s work, progress and achievements are kept and reviewed in accordance with the requirements of the National Curriculum.
 The teaching staff are always willing to discuss children’s work and progress with parents.
 In addition Parents’ Evenings are arranged for the Autumn and Spring terms.
 An end of year written report is prepared for parents in July of each year and information about progress and attainment is sent out each term.